Heart Screening For Teens May Cause More Problems Than It Solves

 "We're not going to solve this by having more debates, but by having more data," Levine said.

+Kaiser Health News is an editorially independent news service that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 Mary Chris Jaklevic is a freelance health and environment writer based in Chicago.
 She's on Twitter: @mcjaklevic.